vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## Timelines wiki work

-### Getting and staying on top of "Timelines I keep expanding regularly" in September 2023 and Q4 2023
+### Getting and staying on top of "Timelines I keep expanding regularly" starting November 2023

-My goal for September 2023 and Q4 2023 is to get on top of the table of "Timelines I keep expanding regularly on my [user page](https://timelines.issarice.com/wiki/User:Vipul).
+My goal for November and December 2023 is to get on top of the table of "Timelines I keep expanding regularly on my [user page](https://timelines.issarice.com/wiki/User:Vipul).